yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 programming mindset from an object-oriented one.
 In procedural programming, we're working with data, manipulating them, getting, setting, and deleting when necessary.
 We're in charge, and the data is just a passive component.
-The dog is nothing to us&mdash;it's just a "data holder".
+The dog is nothing to us&mdash;it's just a "data holder."
 It doesn't have its own life.
 We are free to get whatever is necessary from it and set any data into it.
 This is how C, COBOL, Pascal and many other procedural languages work(ed).